pachterlab/gget/README.md

 Species or database to be searched.
 A species can be passed in the format 'genus_species', e.g. 'homo_sapiens'.
 To pass a specific database, pass the name of the CORE database, e.g. 'mus_musculus_dba2j_core_105_1'.
 All availabale databases can be found [here](http://ftp.ensembl.org/pub/release-106/mysql/).
+Supported shortcuts: 'human', 'mouse'.

 **Optional arguments**
 `-st` `--seqtype`